Queequeg

 Queequeg is a character in the 1851 novel Moby-Dick by American author Herman Melville.
 The story outlines his royal, Polynesian descent, as well as his desire to "visit Christendom" that led him to leave his homeland.
 Queequeg is visually distinguished by his striking facial tattoos and tan skin.
 Ishmael encounters Queequeg in Chapter Three and they become unlikely friends.
-Once aboard the whaling ship the Pequod, Queequeg becomes the harpooner for the mate Starbuck.
+Once aboard the whaling ship the Pequod, Queequeg becomes the harpooneer for the mate Starbuck.

 Familial and cultural history

 Queequeg is native to the fictional island of Kokovoko (also known as Rokovoko), an "island far away to the West and South", or more specifically in the South Pacific Ocean.
-He was the son of High Chief, King as well various other well-respected individuals of his community.
+His father was the High Chief or King of his tribe, while his uncle was the High Priest, and several of his aunts were the wives of mighty warriors.
 Queequeg's culture is referenced to be cannibalistic.
 The narration of the book makes it clear that cannibalism was not universally accepted at this time.

-In the novel, Queequeg is described as having an "ambitious soul" who had a strong "desire to visit Christendom".
-Queequeg left home when he snuck onto a Sag Harbor ship that was passing by his father's land.
-At first rejected by the whaler that landed on his island, he skillfully jumped from a canoe and clamped to the side of the ship as it was leaving for the open sea, at which point the captain relented.
+In the novel, Queequeg is described as having an "ambitious soul" and a "wild desire to visit Christendom".
+When a Sag Harbor whaling ship docked at the island, he attempted to board but was turned away because the captain had a full complement of crewmen.
+As the ship was leaving, Queequeg caught up to it in a canoe and boarded.
+The captain was so impressed by his tenacity that he allowed Queequeg to join the crew.
 He was trained as a whaleman during this time and continued in this profession going forward.

-Despite his interest in "Christendom", Queequeg practiced a pagan religion.
-Queequeg practices a form of animism using a small idol named Yojo, for whom he builds small ceremonial fires.
+Despite his interest in "Christendom", Queequeg practices a pagan religion, a form of animism using a small idol named Yojo, for whom he builds small ceremonial fires.
 As part of his religion, he practices a prolonged period of fasting and silence (which Ishmael calls his "Ramadan").
 In chapter seventeen, Queequeg locks himself in his room in Nantucket to keep his fast and silence.
-Even after Ishmael enters the room, Queequeg is unbothered and does not acknowledge Ishmael's presence.
+Even after Ishmael enters the room, Queequeg is unbothered and does not acknowledge his presence.